nebulaeonline/nebulae/README.md

  - Start going fast -->

- Since this has gotten a bit of attention here and there, this readme was written with a bit more ambition towards this particular setup and kernel.
+ Since this has gotten a bit of attention here and there, this readme was written with a bit more ambition towards this particular setup and kernel in mind.
 Let me be clear: this is not a kernel;  it *is* however, a minimal starting ground to get going and hacking on your own.
 In a way, that's kind of nice, and something I wish I had when I started many moons ago.

  I hope you enjoy.
 And don't worry, there will be MUCH more to come on the topic of systems programming!